• Skip to primary navigation

 The Best Smoked Chicken Wings, Buffalo Style

 Buffalo Chicken Wings are an upstate NY original and an American pub staple.
-And by “Buffalo” I’m not referring to the animal, but instead Buffalo, NY, the city where these indulgent treats originated at Anchor Bar.
+And by “Buffalo” I’m referring to Buffalo, NY, the city where these indulgent treats originated at Anchor Bar.
+The classic way to prepare them is deep fry them.

-We’ve been making Buffalo style wings for years, and found the very best way to emulate the same signature style, while maintaining crispy skin, while cooking on the smoker.
+We’ve been making Buffalo style hot wings for years, and found the very best way to emulate the same signature style, while maintaining crispy skin, and while cooking on the smoker for that sweet kiss of smoke flavor.

-Crispy skin is hard to achieve while cooking low and slow.
-You need heat to get that crispness.
 Well we have the answer and the secrets to getting smoked chicken wings with crispy skin while cooking low and slow.
+These are truly the best wings for smoked food lovers!

 How to Smoke Chicken Wings